 The Mourning Owl and the Weeping Dragon,

-I will do a new thing, I will make a way in the wilderness and rivers in the desert.
+The Lord said – I will do a new thing, I will make a way in the wilderness and rivers in the desert.
 The beast of the field shall honour me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen.
-This people I have formed for myself, and they shall show forth my praise.
+This people I have formed for myself, and they shall praise me.
 4]

 2. Micah 1 (KJV)